-Can I Get Transportation to My Mental Health or Drug & Alcohol Appointments Covered by MA?
+Can I Get Transportation to My Mental Health or Drug and Alcohol Appointments?

 Yes!
-If you are on MA, whether you are in HealthChoices or in the Fee-For-Service program, you can get transportation to medical care through the Medical Assistance Transportation Program (MATP).
-The MATP provides rides or mileage reimbursement (if you use your car or someone else's) to get you to any medical appointments such as doctor's visits, therapy sessions, outpatient treatment, methadone clinic or to the drug store to get your prescription medications.
-You first have to be registered with the MATP and your health care provider needs to be enrolled in the MA program.
-To register or for more information, call the MATP in your County.
+If you are on Medical Assistance (MA), whether you are in HealthChoices or in the Fee-For-Service program, you can get transportation to medical care through the Medical Assistance Transportation Program (MATP).
+MATP provides rides or mileage reimbursement (if you use your car or someone else's) to get you to any medical appointments such as doctor's visits, therapy sessions, outpatient treatment, methadone clinic, or to the pharmacy to get your prescription medications.

+To use this service, you first must be registered with MATP, and your health care provider needs to be enrolled in the MA program.
+To register and to get more information, call MATP in your county.